Shagra, Qatar

-It is a highly undeveloped area, consisting mainly of open desert.
+It is in Zone 94, which is a highly undeveloped area, consisting mainly of open desert.
 Of its 497.2 square km area, only 46 square km of land is under use.
 Residential units occupy 2% of its land, commercial and industrial establishments occupy 10%, and "other" (including under-construction) areas account for the remaining 88% of developed land.

 Etymology

-Shagra's name has its roots in the Arabic word 'shaqra', meaning 'blonde' or 'fair'.
-This name was originally given to a well posthumously for a light-colored camel owned by nomads in the area, and eventually came to be applied to the entire region.
+Shagra's name has its roots in the Arabic word shaqra, meaning "blonde" or "fair".
+According to the Ministry of Municipality and Environment (MME), the name was originally given to a well posthumously for a light-colored camel owned by nomads in the area, and eventually came to be applied to the entire region.
+However, in the Encyclopedia of Qatari Information, it is stated that the name is derived from a lightish colored hillock.

-Various alternative transliterations of the name are used by the Ministry of Municipality and Environment, including Shaqra, Eshaiqir, and Leshaiger.
+Various alternative transliterations of the name are used by the MME, including Shaqra, Eshaiqir, and Leshaiger.

 Geography

 The most convenient point of entry into Shagra is from the road leading from Mesaieed to the east.
 Another route, accessible from the north and west, is from the village of Al Khubayb.